 7318 Harlem Rd., Loves Park, IL

 Rock Cut is one of the greatest gems in the Rockford area.
-Not only can you see the beautiful leaves from hiking trails throughout the park, but you can also rent a paddleboat and go onto Pierce Lake to see the trees from a different perspective.
+Not only can you see the beautiful leaves from hiking trails throughout the park, but you can also rent a paddleboat or kayak and go onto Pierce Lake to see the trees from a different perspective.

 Blackhawk Springs Forest Preserve